unfaiyted/faiyt-quickshell/README.md

 Screenshot and screen recording functionality with area selection:

 **Screenshots:**
-- Click the screenshot button or use IPC
+- Left-click the screenshot button to take a screenshot
+- Right-click to select screenshot mode before capturing:
+  - **Screenshot** - Regular screenshot (copies to clipboard, shows notification)
+  - **Screenshot + Annotate** - Opens screenshot in napkin for annotation (fullscreen)
 - Select area with slurp
 - Saved to `~/Pictures/Screenshots/` with timestamp
 - Copied to clipboard automatically